 When should I get a breast exam?

-Most cisgender women should get a breast exam every 1 to 3 years in their 20s and 30s, then once a year after turning 40.
-They’re usually done as part of well-woman visits.
+Most cisgender women should get a breast exam every 1-3 years from ages 25-39, then once a year after turning 40.
+You'll also start needing mammograms every 1-2 years starting at age 40.
+Breast exams are usually done as part of well-woman visits.

 Talk to your doctor if you’ve had breast or ovarian cancer before, or if someone related to you has had breast or ovarian cancer — you may need to have more frequent breast cancer screenings.

 How’s a breast exam done?